-Alternatively, we have these services you may like instead:
+Alternatively, some weeks we have these services you may like instead:

 Church members who have registered to our regular email will receive a link to Zoom 'Meetings' where we can see one another online and gather for interactive worship.
 We are using the upgraded security version of Zoom and meetings are also password protected.